As a manager, you can control the shift swapping process by:

 - are able to work, ie not rostered elsewhere, unavailable or on approved leave

-- employee has the work type and/or higher classification (if these have been assigned in the shift)
+- employee has the work type (if this have been assigned in the shift)

 They can also enter a note.